grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

     grafana-agent convert --format=prometheus --bypass-errors --output=OUTPUT_CONFIG_PATH INPUT_CONFIG_PATH
     ```

-2. You can also output a diagnostic report by including the `--report` flag.
+1. You can also output a diagnostic report by including the `--report` flag.

     ```bash
     grafana-agent convert --format=prometheus --report=OUTPUT_REPORT_PATH --output=OUTPUT_CONFIG_PATH INPUT_CONFIG_PATH
     ```

-    1. Replace `OUTPUT_REPORT_PATH` with the full path to output the report to.
+    * Replace `OUTPUT_REPORT_PATH` with the output path for the report.

-    Using the example Prometheus configuration from above outputs a diagnostic
+    Using the example Prometheus configuration from above the diagnostic report provides the following information:
-    report:

     ```
     (Info) Converted scrape_configs job_name "prometheus" into...